PADI Enriched Air Diver Practice Exam

 Question: 1 / 400

-How is the dive profile planned differently when using EANx?
+What is the role of a dive planner when using EANx?

 Get further explanation with Examzify DeepDiveBeta